Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Targets:** Single-target

-**Attack:** Focus
+**Attack:** Presence

 **Duration:** Concentration

 </div>

 The terrible might of your god begins to sink in to your foe as your curse them, and they feel a crushing urge to give in and let the cold take them to their final rest.
-At the start of each of your turns for the duration of this effect, make a Focus attack against a creature of your choice within range.
+When you cast this miracle, choose a creature within range.
+At the start of each of your turns for the duration of this effect, make a Presence attack against them.
 If you hit, apply two stacks of chilled, two stack of pacified and two stacks of rooted.

 ### Gift of the Vortex